-Energy Conscious Blueprint Participant "Like" Spillover Rates.
+Connecticut Light and Power Energy Conscious Blueprint Participant "Like" Spillover Rates.
 Table 1-4 presents the like spillover rate for year 2007 Energy Conscious Blueprint participants.
-The total spillover rate for the 2007 program year is 24.7 percent.
-Custom applications saw a significantly higher spillover rate than in 2005 or 2004.
+The total spillover rate for the 2007 program year is 5.8 percent.
+Participants that installed refrigeration technologies reported the highest level of spillover rates at 55 percent.
+Note that the number of participants within this refrigeration group is relatively small.

-Table 1-4

-United Illuminating Energy Blueprint Program Participant "Like" Spillover Rates
+Table 1-4 Connecticut Light & Power Total Participant "Like" Spillover Rates All 2007 Installations: Energy Conscious Blueprint

-All Year 2007 Installations